msabitabrata/Coursera_PracticalMachineLearning/Coursera_PracticalMachineLearning_Assignment.md

 ```

     ##  Accuracy
-    ## 0.7326026
+    ## 0.4940097

-The accuracy of the decision tree algorithm is very low.
+The accuracy of the decision tree algorithm is very low and the out of sample error is 1 - 0.494 = 0.506.
 Let us try some other algorithm to fit the model.

 Random Forest
 -------------